 - Protect your ears: If you know you’ve got a concert coming up, a neighbor is consistently using loud power tools or it’s time to mow your lawn, invest in quality ear protection.

 - Create a quiet environment: Be mindful about buying low-noise household appliances.
 And if you’re out somewhere with background noise (like a movie theater or restaurant) don’t be afraid to ask a staff member to turn the volume down.

 - Don’t smoke (or consider quitting): Tobacco may increase your chances of hearing loss.

-- Keep your ears clean: Yes, the earwax again.
-Get in the habit of cleaning your ears — gently.
+- Keep your ears clean: It's good to get in the habit of cleaning your ears — gently.

-- Check your meds: Like we mentioned above, certain medicines may harm your hearing.
+- Check your meds: Certain medicines may harm your hearing.
 Re-visit the conversation with your doctor to talk about any risks.

 - Get a hearing test: It’s important to get your hearing checked regularly.

 Fortunately, there are options on the market that may help improve hearing.
 Be sure to do your research and talk with your doctor or hearing specialist about which solutions might work best.9

 - Hearing aids: These are battery-powered devices you wear in or behind your ear that makes sounds louder.